To Schedule an Appointment, Call Us Toll Free At 1.877.526.3457. Or, Send Us an E-mail for a Prompt Response.

 Equally as alarming, according to an article in the Charleston Gazette-Mail, two volunteer fire chiefs in Wood County warned nearly a decade ago that they had “extreme concerns” about the potential for a major fire at one of the local warehouses being used to store large amounts of plastics and unknown other products from area chemical plants, state records show.

-The warehouse might have contained PVC, nylon, carbon black, titanium dioxide, fiberglass, formaldehyde, Teflon and styrene, according to a list from public officials.
+The IEI Plastic Plant warehouse might have contained PVC, nylon, carbon black, titanium dioxide, fiberglass, formaldehyde, Teflon and styrene, according to a list from public officials.

 Located in a heavily populated residential area, the chemical smoke, odors, gases and fumes permeated the county.
 The Wood County Commission strongly advised people to stay indoors to avoid inhaling the smoke, especially people with respiratory issues.

 Local residents are rightly concerned about potential threats to their health.
-Legal fallout from the fire could include public and private nuisance and infliction of emotional distress, physical injury, annoyance and inconvenience, and loss of property value.
+The legal fallout from the fire could include public and private nuisance and infliction of emotional distress, physical injury, annoyance and inconvenience, and loss of property value.
 If exposed, plaintiffs are entitled to fair compensation.